SequentMicrosystems/megabas-rpi/README.md

 ```
 ## Software selectable input type

-For cards version 5.0 and up, input types are not selectable from the dipswitches but from the software.
+For cards version 5.0 and up, input types are not dipswitch selectable, as for the previous versions, but software selectable.
 The default setting of the Inputs type is 0-10V, to change it:

  1) Make sure you have the latest software installed, as explained above